AnupDudhe/django-Todo-with-docker/README.md

 Once the server is hosted, head over to http://127.0.0.1:8000/todos for the App.

-## Doing this by Docker
+## Doing this by Docker in AWS EC2

 Download [Docker](https://docs.docker.com/engine/install/ubuntu/) for Ubuntu.
 You can check for other OS also.

-Git clone the repository in your local host or AWS instance.
+Git clone the repository in your AWS instance.
 ```shell
 git clone https://github.com/Vighnesh-99/django-Todo-with-docker.git
 ```